 EquityZen Review: They are a unique New York-based brokerage, part of a growing group of alternative online investment and crowdfunding platforms.
 It offers its retail users venture capital opportunities to invest in privately held companies.
 These are late-stage but pre-IPO investments with significant upside potential.
-For this, you will need to be an accredited investor with a minimum deposit of $10,000, and each investment requires a minimum of $10,000.
-Additionally, investors must be aware that their funds will be locked for two to five years, and such assets have low liquidity.
-If you are in this market, then this EquityZen review may be your place.
+For this, you must be an accredited investor with a minimum deposit of $10,000.
+Each investment requires a minimum of $10,000.
+Additionally, investors must know that their funds will be locked for two to five years, and such assets have low liquidity.
+This EquityZen review may be your place if you are in this market.

 Is EquityZen a Legitimate Company?

 Yes, EquityZen is a legitimate company.
-You just can’t trade them on the stock market.
-However, their concept is pretty neat as their an alternative brokerage.
-We found in this EquityZen review that they’re a place to find companies who are pre-IPO.
-In other words, companies that aren’t trading on the stock market yet.
+Unfortunately, you can’t trade them on the stock market.
+However, their concept is pretty neat.
+They’re an alternative brokerage.
+We found in this EquityZen review that they’re a place to find pre-IPO companies.
+In other words, companies aren’t trading on the stock market yet.

-Remember that a company that hasn’t IPO’d yet isn’t necessarily the best to invest in.
-In fact, you may want to wait to see how the company does when live.
+Remember that a company that hasn’t IPO’d yet is not necessarily the best investment.
+So you may want to wait to see how the company does when live.
 Or be ready to sit through a rollercoaster.
+Just look at Uber.

-EquityZen’s online platform gives retail investors a place to find pre-IPO companies for investment which are usually only available to insiders and employees.
-Even so, these investments are still only available to those meeting specific required criteria.
+EquityZen’s online platform allows retail investors to find pre-IPO companies for investment, usually only available to insiders and employees.
+These investments are still only available to those meeting specific required criteria.
 EquityZen can do this by purchasing shares from current company stakeholders (who pay EquityZen a 5% fee and receive cash).
 Not publicly traded, these shares are generally illiquid; EquityZen pays the shareholder cash and then resells the shares to EquityZen retail investors.

 How Do I Invest In Pre-IPO Startups?

-To be eligible for EquityZen’s pre-IPO investments participation, you must first qualify as an “Accredited Investor.”
+An EquityZen review of what you need to be eligible for their pre-IPO investments participation, you must first qualify as an “Accredited Investor.”
 To do so, the Security and Exchange Commission (SEC) requires all U.S. or international investors to meet one of the following and show proof of such:

 - In each of the prior two years, you have earned over $200,000 AND expect to do the same this year.